moliver28/research-handbook/content/handbook/acquisitions/_index.md

 ## What we offer

-Growth stage acquisitions will receive a compensation offer specific to that engagement which will be evaluated as part of our [acquisition process](/handbook/acquisitions/acquisition-process/) as we learn more about you and your technology.
+Acquisitions receive a compensation offer specific to that engagement, which will be evaluated as part of our [acquisition process](/handbook/acquisitions/acquisition-process/) as we learn more about your company and your technology.

 ## What happens to your current company?